Welcome to 8th Grade!

-Our 8th grade homeroom time is spent reading novels and studying various literature pieces.
-We are busy with all kinds of service projects, including working at the food pantry and serving lunch at the Senior Center.
-All year is spent preparing for our transition from middle school to high school, including academically, spiritually and socially.
-We will spend a few months this spring preparing for a class play, including acting, designing sets, and choosing costumes.
-This is always a fun and exciting way to end the year and bring their time together at St. Gregory’s to a close.
+Our 8th grade homeroom time is spent reading, staying apprised of current events, and discovering God in all aspects of life.
+Together, we put our hands, heart, and feet to work through service projects such as working at the food pantry and serving lunch at the Senior Center.
+Also, all year is spent preparing for our transition from middle school to high school.
+This includes the academic, spiritual, and social realms of life.
+Finally, we will spend a few months in the spring preparing for a class play, which will include acting, designing sets, and choosing costumes.
+This tradition is a fun and exciting way to end the year and bring their time together at St. Gregory’s to a close.

 The 8th graders decided to get creative with their fundraising efforts ahead of the Advent season.
 With so many great causes to support, it was difficult to narrow down their choices on who to help.
 They decided on a 50/50 raffle for each of the remaining 3 home basketball games.
 Here are the results so…